sebastianrjay/DataStructures/README.md

 been stored to another node in the tree.
 It also deletes only one node when removing a value existing in multiple nodes.
 Simpler (and perhaps more elegant) implementations prohibit insertion of duplicate values.

+## Doubly Linked List ##
+Not much to say here.
+The Ruby version is instantiated from an array of nodes, while the JavaScript version's constructor takes a head and tail node as arguments, forcing the programmer to later add other nodes via the appendNode or insertNode methods.

+## Least Recently Used Cache (LRU Cache) ##
+Whee, ES6.
+The cache has a limited size, as specified in the constructor.
+The fetchCallbackForMissingData argument to the LRUCache#get method is a callback that returns data from someplace external to the cache, and is invoked if the cache does not contain the data sought when invoking LRUCache#get.

 ## Trie ##
 This data structure allows one to check if a string is a valid prefix or a valid